sam-delap/k8s-homelab/README.md

 ### Bootstrapping the cluster

-1. Navigate to the apps directory and copy the "app-of-apps.yaml"
+1. Navigate to the apps directory and copy the "app-of-apps.yaml" manifest

 ## Networking - deploy Istio